Boston Historical Sites: 21 Must-See Stops for History Buffs

-18) Boston Athenaeum
+Boston History Sites: Boston Athenaeum

 Formed in 1805, the Athenaeum has informed the masses on works of literature, the arts, history, sciences, and more, now containing over half a million volumes.

-Further, guests can find the infamous human skin book in the first floor reading room.
+Further, guests can find the infamous human skin book in the first-floor reading room.
 Included in the admission fee, you’ll find the memoirs of criminal James Allen (aka George Walton), which are bound in his skin.

 Boston Harbor Islands

 Further, Fort Warren on Goerges Island offers tours and fun, educational special events.
 Visitors can take a short car, ferry, and boat ride away from downtown to reach the islands.

 Built in the mid-19th century, Fort Independence was under federal control and used by the military during WWI and WWII.
 Today, this 22-acre urban park is open to the public, weather permitting, from Memorial Day to Columbus Day.